astrobytes-edu/astr596-modeling-universe/01-course-info/01-astr596-syllabus-fall25.md

 | 2/10  | Rarely attends or participates, unprepared when present, no discussion contribution |
 | 0/10  | Habitually absent, no engagement |

-**Note:** Participation includes: class discussions, asking questions, answering instructor/peer questions, pair programming engagement, Slack contributions, peer code review, and completion of Project 0.
+**Note:** Participation includes: class discussions, asking questions, answering instructor/peer questions, and pair programming engagement.

 **Important:** This rubric serves as a guideline.
 Students may be strong in some areas (e.g., excellent pair programming) while needing improvement in others (e.g., class discussion).
 Your grade reflects overall engagement.
 Disruptive behaviors (habitual tardiness, excessive phone use, off-topic conversations) negatively impact participation grades regardless of other contributions.